raspberrypilearning/mapping-the-weather/worksheet.md

 1. Open a new Python shell by clicking on **Menu** > **Programming** > **Python 3 (IDLE)**.
 Then click **File** > **New File** to start a new script.

 1. To begin with you'll need to import a few Python modules.
-If you haven't installed them yet, you can find details on the [requirements page](https://www.raspberrypi.org/learning/mapping-the-weather/requirements).
+If you haven't installed them yet, you can find details on the [Requirements page](https://www.raspberrypi.org/learning/mapping-the-weather/requirements).

     ``` python
     from requests import get